SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-We then explore the combination of both geometric and chromatic rectifications.
-We expect to learn whether inner-offsets assist the existing outer-offsets \cite{RARE} and how these two categories can jointly work better.
-In (e), we try to combine chromatic and geometric transformation by simply placing the SPIN (c) before the TPS-based STN (d) (denoted as \textit{SPIN+STN}) without additional modification.
-An average of 0.8\% improvement, compared with configuration (d), can be directly achieved, indicating that these two transformations are likely to be two complementary strategies, where the inner part was usually ignored by the former researchers.
+We further explore whether inner-offsets assist the existing outer-offsets \cite{RARE} and how these two categories can jointly work better.
+In (e), simply placing the SPIN (c) before the TPS-based STN (d) (denoted as \textit{SPIN+STN}) without additional modification brings an average of 0.8\% improvement, compared with configuration (d).
+It indicates that these two transformations are likely to be two complementary strategies, where the inner part was usually ignored by the former researchers.
+GA-SPIN in (f) unifies SPIN and TPS-based STN in a single transformer (illustrated in Section 3.2).
+In detail, the inner and outer offsets are predicted by two single networks in (e) and the total parameters are about 4M.
+While for (f), the pipelines are optimized using the unified network and the total parameters are 2.31M.
+Though cutting parameters and computation cost compared to the straightforward pipeline structure (e), it improves the results by 0.3\% on average and gains a large margin by 1.1\% compared to solely geometric transformers (d).
+It means GA-SPIN is a simple yet effective integration.